 Solomon Summers does report "upon ye 2d or 3d day of ye sd Miller's arrivall there was great abuse & affronts offered to him ... by some of ye inhabitants there."
 Summers also reported a violent assault by "Patt White" at Richard Foster's house when White "swearing yt he could freely run his knife were itt not for feare of ye law into ye sd Miller . . . many other words to this or worse purpose uttered by . . .
 White & his wife & others . . . "

 Dangerous words to be sure, even felonious words in those times, but they hardly fit the twentieth century usage of "armed resistance."
 One must conclude that Miller was received peaceably despite the prior attempts to prosecute him for his intemperate language.

-Regardless of how he was received, Miller gained control of the government in the summer of 1677 and promptly began to follow his instructions from Thomas Eastchurch to set the affairs of the county in order.
+Regardless of how he was received, Miller gained control of the government in the summer of 1677 as President of the Executive Council and promptly began to follow his instructions from Thomas Eastchurch to set the affairs of the county in order.